glutanimate/anki-addons-misc/ankiweb.md

 **Changelog**

+- 2017-01-02 – The add-on should now be compatible with "More Overview Stats"
-2017-01-01 – Switched from an absolute color scale to one that's relative to the average daily review count (inspired by the comment below)
+- 2017-01-01 – Switched from an absolute color scale to one that's relative to the average daily review count (inspired by the comment below).
+Fixed a bug with the calendar controls.
+Improved streak calculation.
-2016-12-31 – Initial release
+- 2016-12-31 – Initial release

 **Credits and License**